Jodi Rell

-Mary Carolyn Rell (née Reavis; June 16, 1946 – November 20, 2024), known as M. Jodi Rell, was an American politician who served as the 87th governor of Connecticut from 2004 to 2011.
+Mary Carolyn "Jodi" Rell (née Reavis; June 16, 1946 – November 20, 2024), known as M. Jodi Rell, was an American politician who served as the 87th governor of Connecticut from 2004 to 2011.
 Rell also had served as the state's 105th lieutenant governor of Connecticut from 1995 to 2004 under Governor John G. Rowland, and became governor after Rowland resigned from office.
 To date, Rell is the last Republican and last woman to serve as Governor of Connecticut.

 Rell was Connecticut's second female governor, after Ella Grasso.
 She did not seek re-election in 2010 and left office in January 2011.

 Early life

 Rell was born Mary Carolyn Reavis in Norfolk, Virginia, the daughter of Foy and Benjamin Reavis.
 She attended Old Dominion University, but left in 1967 to marry Lou Rell, a U.S. Navy pilot.
 The couple first moved to New Jersey, where Lou Rell took a position as a commercial airline pilot with Trans World Airlines.
 The family then moved to a 19th-century farmhouse in Brookfield, Connecticut, in 1969.
 Jodi Rell later attended, but did not graduate from, Western Connecticut State University.
 She received honorary law doctorates from the University of Hartford in 2001 and the University of New Haven in 2004.
 In 2015, she received an honorary doctorate degree of humane letters from Western Connecticut State University.
 In her early career, she tutored and did substitute work for the Hartford Public Schools.